carlosmmatos/fal-con-24/labs/lab2/README.md

 So how do we target the correct assets?

-There are 2 ways we can accomplish this using the Falcon Discover dynamic inventory:

-#### Method 1: Allow duplicate hostnames
+#### Allow duplicate hostnames

-This is more relevant outside the lab environment but for demonstration purposes let's give it a shot.
+In order to allow duplicate hostnames, we can append a unique identifier to the hostname to make it unique.

 Uncomment the following line in the `demo.falcon_discover.yml` file: